jacobRaw/MTRN4231_burger_bot/README.md

 ros2 action send_goal /moveit_path_plan custom_interfaces/action/Movement "{command: 'cartesian', positions: [0.15, 0.490, 0.3, 3.1415926536, 0.0, -1.5707963268], constraints_identifier: 'FULL'}"
 ```

 The following command is also useful to send the robot to the home position without any constraints using joint planning.
-This is useful for debugging moveit as well to relax constraints since moveit can be difficult to work with.
+This is useful for debugging MoveIt as well to relax constraints since MoveIt can be difficult to work with.
 ```
 ros2 action send_goal /moveit_path_plan custom_interfaces/action/Movement "{command: 'joint', positions: [0.15, 0.490, 0.3, 3.1415926536, 0.0, -1.5707963268], constraints_identifier: 'NONE'}"
 ```